barreyro/women-who-code-challenges/javascript/let_var.md

-##Let vs. Var
+#Let vs. Var

 The difference is scoping.

-`var` is scoped to the nearest function block
+`var` is scoped to the nearest function block.

 `let` is scoped to the nearest enclosing block.
 Variables declared with `let` are not accessible before they are declared in their enclosing block.

 ###**Global**

-Both are identical when used outside a function block
+Both are identical when used outside a function block.
 ~~~~
     let me = 'go';
     var i = 'able';